Recurring Series

 How far in advance are tournaments generated?

-This is controlled by the horizon setting, which defaults to 8 weeks.
+This is controlled by the generation horizon, which defaults to 8 weeks.
 You can set it anywhere from 1 to 52 weeks.
-The system checks periodically and generates new tournaments as needed to keep the schedule filled out to the horizon.
+The system checks daily and generates new tournaments as needed to keep the schedule filled out to the horizon.

 Can I have multiple recurring series in the same club?